Pipe Calculations

 \end{equation}

-The formula used is the Colebrook – White equation for turbulent flow (Re> 4000).(Formula \ref{eu_Colebrook})
+The Colebrook–White equation is used for turbulent flow (Re> 4000).(Formula \ref{eu_Colebrook})

 \begin{equation}\label{eu_Colebrook}